Sintexer/learning-path/01 - AWS/AWS IAM/Policies/IAM policy principal.md

 ## AWS services

-[[IAM role#Service roles|Service roles]] must include a [[IAM role trust policy|trust policy]].
+[[IAM role assume#Service roles|Service roles]] must include a [[IAM role trust policy|trust policy]].
 Some service roles have predefined trust policies.
 However, in some cases, you must specify the service principal in the trust policy.
 A service principal is an identifier that is used to grant permissions to a service.

 The identifier includes the long version of a service name and is usually in the _long_service-name.amazonaws.com_ format.
 The following example shows a policy that can be attached to a service role.
 The policy enables two services—Amazon EMR and AWS Data Pipeline—to assume the role.